Skipperro/Gesundheit-Machine/README.md

 ## Some statistics

 * Total work time: many, many weeks.
+Much more than I'm willing to admit.
 * Dataset used for training: over 130.000 samples of 1 second audio (12 GB in wav format)
 * Amount of different neural models tested: over 200.
-* Final neural network size: 1.8 MB.
+* Final neural network size: only 1.8 MB!
-* Final training time: about 20 minutes on one Titan Xp GPU.
+* Final training time: about 20 minutes on single Titan Xp GPU.
 * Over 200 recorded responses done by two voice actresses.
 * Animals hurt in the procces of making this device: 0.

-## Plans for future
+## Plans/ideas for the future

 * Make it work as a mobile app.
 * Get Morgan Freeman to record "Bless you" for English version.